dipunm/feature-toggle-js/README.md

 Some dependencies may be more dynamic than others; a simple example is the [Hobknob client](https://github.com/opentable/hobknob-client-nodejs/blob/master/src/Client.js).

 **Note:** Even with the hobknob client running server-side, typically, you would want to wait until you have finished processing your request before updating the toggle.
-By scoping the toggles to the request, you can avoid needing to reset.
+By scoping the toggles to the request, you can avoid needing to use the auto reset feature.

 To keep your application lean and fast, the smart-feature-toggle client uses a synchronous api and the value of each toggle is calculated only once per `FeatureToggles` instance.

 If your dependent service may update, we provide a resetOn callback property.
-This callback will recieve a `reset` method that you may use at any time to force the calculated value to be forgotten so that it may be re-calculated.
+This callback will recieve a `reset` method that you may use at any time to force the calculated value to be forgotten so that it may be re-calculated the next time it is queried.

 ```js
 const features = [{